-We’re working on a video version of this list for those of you who like words in your ears and your pictures to move, but in the meantime why not watch this lovely review of Desperados 3, one of the more recent games on the list.
+Here’s a video version of this list for those of you who like words in your ears and your pictures to move.
+It doesn’t highlight every single one of our favourite strategy games, but it does focus on the games nearer the top of this list.

 Our 50 picks for the best strategy games on PC are below, but they are our picks.
 You might feel we’ve forgotten something, so write your own enthusiastic recommendations in the comments below.
 That way, everybody can learn about more, wonderful strategy games.

 50. Endless Legend